BergstromDomain/MainApp/docs/section_1_getting_started/1_2_created_a_new_rails_application.md

 postgres@ip-172-31-1-233:/home/ubuntu/environment/BergstromDomainApp$ exit
 ```

-Update the __/config/db/database.yml__ file and set __username__: *ubuntu* for both the *Development* and *Test* environments and restart the Rails server.
-This will give us an error
+I updated the __/config/db/database.yml__ file and set __username__: *ubuntu* for both the *Development* and *Test* environments and restarted the Rails server.
+This me another error.
 > __ActiveRecord::NoDatabaseError__: *FATAL: database "BergstromDomainApp_development" does not exist*.

-Stop the server with and migrate the databases.
+I stopped the server agan and migrated the databases.
 ```bash
 rails db:create db:migrate
 Created database 'BergstromDomainApp_development'
 Created database 'BergstromDomainApp_test'
 ```

-Restart the Rails server, this time it starts as expected.
+I restarted the Rails server again and this time it started as expected.
 ```bash
 rails s
 => Booting Puma